 Every student is encouraged to seek out leadership opportunities on campus.
 These valuable roles on campus can assist students in learning valuable skills for the future and contributing to the campus culture.
-Pfeiffer places interested students in a number of leadership positions, including residence life staff, peer mentors, peer chaplains, student ambassadors, peer tutors, Challenge Course facilitators, and club/organization officers.
+Pfeiffer places interested students in a number of leadership positions, including residence life staff, peer mentors, student ambassadors, peer tutors, orientation leaders, student conduct hearing board members, Center for Outdoor Leadership facilitators, and club/organization officers.
 Information about these resume-building opportunities is available at the beginning of the spring semester.